Why do I pay for car insurance?

 Here are some of the reasons to have auto insurance, besides the ones we’ve mentioned so far.

 - Peace of mind – It gives you peace of mind as you drive when you know that your insurance policy will cover injury or damage you cause to others.
 If you are in an accident that causes damage or harm to others, your insurance will cover it.

 - Protection of your financial assets – Having car insurance gives you peace of mind so that when you travel, you know that you are protected from serious financial loss or loss of the value of your car if your car is totaled or damaged.

 - Credit-worthiness – Your car insurance, like many companies, reports to credit bureaus in most cases regarding your payment history and behavior.
-If you pay your premiums on times each month, it can help your credit rating over time.
+If you pay your premiums on time each month, it can help your credit rating over time.

 The only two states that don’t have mandatory auto insurance are Virginia and New Hampshire.
 If you live in Virginia, they do not require that you carry the state minimums.

 However, if you do not have this protection, you will be required to have uninsured motorist protection, which costs $500.
 This insurance covers you if you are in an accident involving another driver who is not carrying any insurance.